James Dean: Sexuality

 However, the "trade only" notion is contradicted by several Dean biographers.
 Aside from Bast's account of his own relationship with Dean, Dean's fellow motorcyclist and "Night Watch" member, John Gilmore, claimed that he and Dean "experimented" with gay sex on multiple occasions in New York, describing their sexual encounters as "Bad boys playing bad boys while opening up the bisexual sides of ourselves."
 Gilmore later stated that he believed Dean was more gay than bisexual.

 On the subject of Dean's sexuality, Rebel director Nicholas Ray is on record saying, "James Dean was not straight, he was not gay, he was bisexual.
 That seems to confuse people, or they just ignore the facts.
 Some—most—will say he was heterosexual, and there's some proof for that, apart from the usual dating of actresses his age.
-Others will say no, he was gay, and there's some proof for that too, keeping in mind that it's always tougher to get that kind of proof.
+Others will say no, he was gay, and there's some proof for that, too, keeping in mind that it's always tougher to get that kind of proof.
 But Jimmy himself said more than once that he swung both ways, so why all the mystery or confusion?"
 Martin Landau, a good friend of Dean's whom he met at the Actors Studio, stated, "A lot of people say Jimmy was hell-bent on killing himself.
 Not true.
 A lot of gay guys make him out to be gay.
 Not true.
-When Jimmy and I were together we'd talk about girls.
+When Jimmy and I were together, we'd talk about girls.
 Actors and girls.
 We were kids in our early 20s.
 That was what we aspired to."
-Elizabeth Taylor, with whom Dean had become friends with while working together on Giant, referred to Dean as gay along with Montgomery Clift and Rock Hudson during a speech at the GLAAD Media Awards in 2000.
+Elizabeth Taylor, whom Dean had become friends with while working together on Giant, referred to Dean as gay during a speech at the GLAAD Media Awards in 2000.
 When questioned about Dean's sexuality by the openly gay journalist Kevin Sessums for POZ magazine, Taylor responded, "He hadn't made up his mind.
 He was only 24 when he died.
 But he was certainly fascinated by women.
 He flirted around.
-He and I … twinkled."
+He and I ... twinkled."

+Fashion

+James Dean's signature style, consisting of jeans, a white T-shirt, and a motorcycle jacket, left a lasting mark on youth culture and influenced broader fashion trends.
+In modern times, his casual look has become a universal wardrobe staple, with his style continuing to influence men's fashion, as seen in the clothes worn by celebrities and actors.

+James Dean has been recognized by TIME as one of the "ALL TIME 100 Fashion Icons", highlighting his lasting impact on style and pop culture.
+Montblanc honored Dean as part of its "Great Characters" collection which celebrates influential figures from various fields who have had a lasting impact on culture and society.
+Harper's Bazaar ranked James Dean as the top choice in their 2024 list of "The 50 Hottest Men of All Time."